 Rhinoplasty is an outpatient procedure performed under general anesthesia at our fully accredited Northbrook Surgery Center.
 The surgery is completed within three hours.

 Nose surgery performed through the nostrils from inside the nose is referred to as a closed rhinoplasty technique.
 An open rhinoplasty is performed with a small incision on the columella below the tip of the nose.
 The scar is hidden on the underside of the nose.
-A nose deformed or a required revision dictate an open approach to rhinoplasty.
+A nose deformed or a required revision dictates an open approach to rhinoplasty.
 Your surgeon will discuss the approach required during your consultation.

 For unsightly humps, excess bone and cartilage are removed from the bridge.
-Your surgeon will not remove more than necessary, which could damage nasal structure or create a scooped-out appearance.
+Your surgeon will not remove more than necessary, which could damage the nasal structure or create a scooped-out appearance.
 Excess bone and cartilage may also be removed when the size of the nose is too large.

 Through incision sites, soft tissue which covers the nose is raised, and the structure of the nose is reshaped.
 In some ethnic rhinoplasty cases, cartilage might be taken from one area of the nose and grafted into another area.

-What to Expect During the rhinoplasty Recovery Period
+What to Expect During the Rhinoplasty Recovery Period

 For more information about the specifics of the procedure and what to expect from recovery, see our general rhinoplasty page.
 While most of our patients report recovery from rhinoplasty is easier than they expected, we will do everything we can to help you through this period, including providing you with pain medication.